FrankPfattheicher/stonehenge/README.md

 TODO
 ----
+* VisualStudio templates
+* More controls
 * Widgets
-* More controls
+* Documentation
 * Kiosk runner for more browsers
 * localization support
 * NUGET package
-* VisualStudio templates
-* Documentation

 Planned Improvements
 --------------------
+* single responsible refactoring to isolate ServiceStack
 * Replace long running polls by modern communication as soon as ServiceStack (and IE) supports it